ffiondavies/Datacamp/CourseOutline.md

 Chapter 4: NumPy
 ----------------------------------------------
+---

-Lesson 4.1: Introduction to NumPy
+Title: Lesson 4.1: Introduction to NumPy
-* Learner will be able to install and Import NumPy, decribe what NumPy is and why we use it
+Objective: * Learner will be able to install and Import NumPy, decribe what numpy is and why we use it
-* What is NumPy used for, why, what does it stand for.
-Why we use NumPy in datascience - arrays are frequently used and speed is very important.
-NumPy is faster than lists.
-Where to find the codebase and how to install.
+Description: * What is numpy used for, why, what does it stand for.
+How numpy compares to lists.
+Why we use numpy in datascience.
+---

 Lesson 4.2: Arrays
-* Learner will be able to create a NumPy array
+* Learner will be able to use `np.array()` to create a numpy array, sort this and output values from the array
-* Create Python lists and import NumPy package, create NumPy arrays out of the lists created.
+* Introduction to `np.array()` concept, assigning results of function to array, printing out results of the variable, apply `np.sort()`

 Lesson 4.3: 2D Arrays
-* Learner will be able to create, sort, search and modify elements from 2D arrays
+* Learner will be able to create and output values from a 2D array
 * Introduction to 2D arrays in Python, `ndarray` class in NumPy.
-Create a basic array using `np.array()` apply `np.sort()`
+Create a basic array using `np.array()`

-Lesson 4.4: Subsets
+Lesson 4.4: Subsets & Slicing
-* Learner will be able to demonstrate searching, sorting and filtering arrays
+* Learner will be able to take a section of specific array elements to use in further analysis by subsetting and slicing
-*
+* Introduce learner to selecting a range of values from an array using subsets